 Funds managed by Albion Ventures invested a total of £3.1 million in the company in a two year period from July 2002.
 The investment was used to acquire the technology and set up the production of Pinzgauer all-terrain vehicles in the UK.
 Following the award of several important military contracts, the company was sold in April 2005 to Stewart & Stevenson and is now part of BAE Systems.

-Barleycroft care home developed a purpose built elderly care home for 80 residents in Romford, Greater London.
+Barleycroft Care Home developed a purpose built elderly care home for 80 residents in Romford, Greater London.
 The investment was exited in April 2006.

 Black Swan has developed a predictive analytics platform which uses internal and external data to provide consumer insight to the world's leading brands